python/mypy/docs/source/common_issues.rst

 .. note::

-   Using the :ref:`--allow-redefinition` flag can suppress this error in several cases.
+   Using the :option:`--allow-redefinition <mypy --allow-redefinition>` flag can suppress this error in several cases.

 Note that you can redefine a variable with a more *precise* or a more concrete type.
 For example, you can redefine a sequence (which does